rubylaser/rubylaser.github.io/_posts/2025-07-03-aerospace_and_sketchybar_setup_on_macos.md

 git push -u origin main
 ```

+Here's a [link to my repo](https://github.com/rubylaser/dotfiles) if you'd like to check some of these things out.

 I also use gitleaks before pushing to make sure nothing secret accidentally makes it in:

 ```bash